keenanlk/TheBarApp1/README.md

 3. Finished!
 You can now use the app on either your virtual device or your Android device!

+# Backend

+Included in this project is a folder labeled DjangoBackend.
+This folder contains the Django REST Framework code for the backend.
+Currently it is deployed at http://ndsucsci415.herokuapp.com

+There is no setup required for the backend, however this code is provided so you can examine how the api is created

 This project was created by Keenan Kaufman, Caitlyn Bachmeier, Devin Hasse, Taylor Schmidt, and Bego Muminovic